jonaslanzlinger/EDPO-Group1-Project/docs/adrs/03-ADR-MQTT.md

 Because we have no permanent connection to the actual smart factory, we create a factory simulator that simulates the factory and emits MQTT messages for each event that happens in the factory.
 This is done via a data dump, consisting of a list of events that have been recorded during a 1-hour live recording of the actual factory.
-Our simulator then reads those lines and emits a new MQTT event every second.
+Our simulator then reads those lines and emits a new MQTT event every tenth of a second.